Cratecode/intro/sections/3_continuing_p5/2_putting_it_all_together/user/README.md

 -   Make sure the player is on the ground before letting them jump (use if statements!).
 -   For smooth jumping (an extra challenge, so you can just add to the user's position when they jump if you'd like), you can store a "jump value".
 For example, you could set this value to 10 when the user pressed the jump button, then add the jump value to the user's position and subtract 1 from the value each time that the draw function is run.

 Other than those requirements, you can customize it however you like.
-You can add some objects to the scene (maybe a grassy ground and a little sun in the sky), change up how some of the mechanics work, and anything else you can think of.
+You can add some objects to the scene (maybe a grassy ground and a little sun in the sky), change up how some mechanics work, and anything else you can think of.
 Good luck!

 [p5.js cheatsheet](https://bmoren.github.io/p5js-cheat-sheet/)